- Major Name: Regents Bachelor of Arts

 There is considerable flexibility in how, when and where course requirements are met; students may earn credit through regular courses, online courses, credit by exam, standardized awards, writing portfolios to petition for eligible courses based on work experience, or a combination of each.

 The Regents BA Program was created by the West Virginia State Board of Regents in 1975.
 Although that board no longer exists, the degree program continues in the 10 public universities and four-year colleges in the state.

-A. The Regents BA degree requires students to take a minimum of 36 hours of general education course work, as follows:
+A. The Regents BA degree requires students to complete general education course work, as follows: